How to Live a Life of Travel: 15 Tips to Get You Started

 4. Learn to pack efficiently

 Packing a suitcase is a true art form—and like anything, practice makes perfect.
 The more you travel, the better you’ll get at trimming your packing list, organizing your toiletries, and Tetris-ing a cute but functional wardrobe into a carry-on.
 The first step in learning to pack efficiently is finding your ride-or-die suitcase.
 (Psst!
-These are the best luggage and suitcase brands for 2023.)
+These are the best luggage and suitcase brands for this year.)
 Next, packing cubes help you stay organized on the go, no matter how behind you are on laundry.
 And there’s no underestimating a good toiletry bag to keep you organized and TSA-compliant.

 5. Determine your travel priorities